LinkedIn is a powerhouse when it comes to B2B lead generation.

 Expandi comes with only one plan that will set you back $99/month.

-Reply is a powerful sales engagement platform designed to help you reach your audience on many platforms, with LinkedIn being one of them.
+Reply is a powerful sales engagement platform designed to help you reach your audience on many Reply is a powerful sales engagement platform designed to help you reach your audience through email outreach as well as other platforms, with LinkedIn being one of them.

 - Purpose: Human-like interactions to improve your social selling.